cyvasse-online/webapp/rule_sets/mikelepage.md

 ----------

 Fortresses, like terrain, provide a +1 increase of the defense tier of pieces standing in them.
 As opposed to terrain, this works for all pieces of the player owning the fortress, except the dragon (which is already tier 4), but not for pieces of the other player.

+A fortress can also be ruined: This happens immediately when it is occupied by an opponent's piece, and the icon changes to indicate that the fortress is ruined.
+Horse movement remains as shown above.

-Fortresses can also promote pieces standing on them.
+Fortresses that have not been ruined can promote the pieces standing on them.
 There are two types of piece promotions: The first one is an ordinary "piece improvement" promotion.
 This type of promotion only happens at the beginning of the turn of the player whose fortress it is, and only where that player has already lost a piece of the type the promotion is replacing.

 The following piece promotions are possible: